 The night of the election, I went to bed before the final results were in.
 By that point, Clinton was down to a 50% chance of winning, so I thought I’d spare myself the gory play-by-play.
 But every hour or so after falling asleep, I lurched awake with my heart in my gut, thinking “Maybe Clinton squeaked through,” or “Oh my god, Trump is President.”
 Finally, at 4am, I picked up my phone to check and saw the anguishing results.
-It’s not that I was gung-ho about Clinton winning, but of course I didn’t want Trump to win.
+I had had to hold my nose to vote for Clinton, but Trump’s triumph foretold unspeakable disasters.

-But this is just a preamble to posting something here about a discussion that I witnessed the other night at the Miguel Abreu Gallery in which Alain Badiou was asked by Abreu to respond to a presentation by the two men I think of as “the accelerationist guys” – Nick Srnicek and Alex Williams (an American and a Brit who both teach in London, and who published in 2013 a text called “#Accelerate.
+But this is just a preamble to posting something here about an event that I attended the other night at the Miguel Abreu Gallery, in which Alain Badiou was asked by Abreu to respond to a presentation by the two men I think of as “the accelerationist guys” – Nick Srnicek and Alex Williams (an American and a Brit who both teach in London, and who in 2013 published “#Accelerate.
 Manifesto for an Accelerationist Politics” that addressed earlier positions by Nick Land and Benjamin Noys on the destructive drives of Capitalism, its effects on its subjects, and its potential for self-destruction.
 2015 saw the expansion of the Srnicek/Williams text into an updated book entitled Inventing the Future.

-Oh the joys of being an artist who writes – I don’t have the pressures of academic precision and comprehensiveness.
-I can present to you what I caught of the event – from schematic notes I took and from what I remember during a dense exchange.
-And even that will be even more incomplete than it sounds, because I wasn’t able to stay for the discussion that followed the presentation by Srnicek and Williams, and Badiou’s critique of their positions.
-But I felt that Badiou’s critique and proposals were so important for the present situation that they merit the dissemination that this blog platform can provide.
+I wasn’t able to stay for the discussion that followed the presentation by Srnicek and Williams, and Badiou’s critique of their positions, but I feel that Badiou’s critique and proposals are so important for the present situation that they merit the dissemination that this blog platform provides.
 Because relatively modest as is my readership, I would guess that it’s pretty much made up of just the sort of people who should have heard Badiou’s points – left-oriented people who are eager, if not desperate, to figure out how to develop effective resistance to Trump specifically, and to the general relentless march to the political and economic right that we’ve witnessed in the U.S. (and other parts of the world) since the Reagan years.

 Much of the presentation made on the 22nd by Srnicek and Williams was of that ilk also, although their beginning analysis of the current effects of neoliberalism in the U.S. and some European countries was sound.
 Here were some of their points: